Jasenovac concentration camp: In film and literature

 Ljudolovka Jasenovac is a novel written by camp survivor and writer Zaim Topčić which was published in 1985.
-He was trapped in the camp in 1943.
+He was imprisoned in the camp in 1943.
 Topčić was one of few who survived it.

 German writer and academic W.G.
 Sebald discusses and describes the atrocious acts committed at Jasenovac in his 1995 book The Rings of Saturn.

 Remake is a 2003 war film directed by Dino Mustafić, written by Zlatko Topčić.
 Part of the film thematizes the camp.

 Witness to Jasenovac's Hell by camp survivor Ilija Ivanović, was released in English language in 2002, and tells the author's experiences as an eight-year-old boy deported to the camp and one of few who survived the escape from it.

 44 Months in Jasenovac is a book written by camp survivor Egon Berger which was published in Serbo-Croatian in 1966 and in English in 2016.
 According to Berger, 250,000 people were killed from June through November 1942.

 The film Dara of Jasenovac is a historical drama directed by Predrag Antonijević, whose 2020 release date was to coincide with the 75th anniversary of the camp's liberation.
 The first modern Holocaust-film about Jasenovac, it stars Marko Janketić as commandant Luburić and Vuk Kostić as Filipović 'Majstorović'.